Smith Machine Bench Press: Muscles Worked, How To Do, Tips

 1. Set up a Smith machine with the bar at waist height.

-2. Lie on a bench with your feet flat on the ground, and position yourself underneath the bar.
+2. Lie on a bench with your feet flat, and position yourself underneath the bar.

 3. Grip the bar with the V-Bar handle and slowly lift it off the rack.